-Most theories of organisation design adopt either a universal or a contingent stance.
+The majority of theories of organisation design adopt either a universal or a contingent stance.
 A universal approach is one whose prescriptions or assertions are intended to be applicable in any circumstance.
 The classical methodologies are all universal methodologies.
-A contingency approach, on the other hand, posits that organisational efficiency can be attained in many ways.
+A contingency approach, on the other hand, posits that organisational efficiency can be attained in various ways.
 In a contingency design, the structure is determined by factors such as the environment, technology, and the organization's workforce.

 Each of Weber, Fayol, and Likert presented an organisation design that is independent of the type and surroundings of the organisation.
+Despite the fact that each of these techniques has added to our understanding of the organising process and the practise of management, none of them has shown to be universally applicable.

-Even though each of these techniques has added to our understanding of the organising process and the practise of management, none of them has shown to be universally applicable.
 Multiple contingency plans that seek to identify the conditions, or contingency elements.